Getting Ready for a Court Hearing or Trial

-Your witnesses must be ready to go when the court calls your case for trial.
+Your witnesses must be ready to go when they call your case for trial.
 If you do not need a witness for several hours, make sure they are available within ten to fifteen minutes with a quick phone call.

 Plan to be at court all morning.
 Your case might not be the first one called.

 Do not bring your children.
-Arrange for someone to watch them for you.
 If your children will be speaking to the judge, they should wait outside the courtroom during the trial.

 You may bring a friend for moral support.
-That person must not speak once your case is called.
+That person must not speak once they call your case.

-Go into the courtroom and sit quietly to wait for your case to be called.
+Go into the courtroom and sit quietly to wait for them to call your case.

 In the courtroom, do not: chew gum, eat, drink, read a newspaper, sleep, wear a hat, listen to earphones, use a cell phone, camera, or camera phone, or carry a weapon.